Val d’Aran: Skiing in Spain!

 Below is a short video my husband filmed on a couple of the ski lifts using a GoPro.
 If you’re a skier, you can judge better than I can what quality this resort has.

-The resort is called Baqueira Beret and includes 103 trails adding up to 155 kilometers.
-Six are “green” for beginners, 42 trails are “blue,” 39 are “red” and 16 are “black.”
-And for those who like statistics, there are also 34 ski lifts of various sorts and 629 snow-making machines.
+The resort is called Baqueira Beret and includes 112 trails plus 3 off-piste, adding up to 167 kilometers.
+Six are “green” for beginners, 43 trails are “blue,” 46 are “red” and 178 are “black.”
+And for those who like statistics, there are also 36 ski lifts of various sorts and 726 snow-making machines.

-I did go up on the first set of lifts—the only ones non-skiers are allowed on—one day and was amazed by the beautiful views from up there.
+I did go up on the first set of lifts – the only ones allowed to non-skiers – one day.
+The beautiful views from up there were amazing.
 Many of the lifts go far higher: to right near the top of the Cap de Baqueira at 2500 meters and Tuc de la Llanca at 2656 meters, for example.
 Serious skiers can even go helicopter skiing.

 Other Things to Do in the Val d’Aran